What is HIIT?

 Proper Hydration Prior to HIIT

 HIIT is exactly what the acronym says – high intensity.
 This puts a load on your muscles that they don’t get on an everyday basis.
-So it’s very important to be properly hydrated when doing HIIT, or your muscles will cramp.
-And this doesn’t mean drinking a 1/2 gallon of water an hour before.
+So it’s very important to be properly hydrated when doing HIIT, or your muscles will cramp (especially legs).
+And this doesn’t mean drinking a 1/2 gallon of water an hour before the workout.
 It means for the day prior.
 But proper hydration is important for many reasons, so practice hydration daily and you’ll be fine during your HIIT workout.

 Excellent Health Prior to HIIT